ankaAR/bestiario5e/_creatures/giant-scorpion.md

 ### Actions

 ***Claw.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 6 (1d8 + 2) bludgeoning damage, and the target is grappled (escape DC 12).
+Impacto: 6 (1d8 + 2) puntos de daño contundente, and the target is grappled (escape DC 12).
 The scorpion has two claws, each of which can grapple only one target.

 ***Multiataque.*** The scorpion makes three attacks: two with its claws and one with its sting.